Deal or No Deal (Australian game show): Daily format

 The game begins with 150 contenders divided into six numbered blocks of 25.
 One of these blocks gets chosen at random, along with one more player from any of the other five blocks, to play a preliminary quiz with three multiple-choice questions.
 The player with the most and/or fastest correct answers becomes the winner to play the main game.
 This was later changed to selecting one player with the other members of their block moves to the podium.
 The player then chooses their case and begins eliminating the other cases.
 The podium player receives a small if they guess the contents of their case correctly – this was $500 in the Channel 7 iteration and $250 in the Channel 10 iteration, unless there is a Mega Guess (Channel 7 iteration only) which could award amounts of $2000, $5000 or $10000.
+Some episodes may also include a voucher from Harvey Norman, which is automatically won if one of the cases has the Harvey Norman logo, or a subscription to Paramount+, which is only won if they get it right.

 Later in the game, depending on the state of the game, a special feature may be offered by the Bank, see Features below.